Robert Detlefsen, Ph.D., Vice President, Research

-Robert Detlefsen is Vice President of Public Policy at the National Association of Mutual Insurance Companies (NAMIC), an Indianapolis-based national trade association that represents more than 1,300 property-casualty insurance companies.
-In this role, Detlefsen conducts public policy research and analysis, and coordinates the development of NAMIC’s issue agenda and advocacy campaigns.
+Robert Detlefsen is Vice President of Research at the National Association of Mutual Insurance Companies (NAMIC), an Indianapolis-based national trade association that represents more than 1,400 property-casualty insurance companies.
+In this role, Detlefsen conducts public policy research and analysis, with a focus on the mutual industry.

 Detlefsen’s analyses and commentaries have appeared in scholarly journals, specialized insurance publications, and a variety of newspapers and magazines.
-He is the author of “Dual Insurance Chartering: Potential Consequences” in The Future of Insurance Regulation (Brookings Press, 2009) and author of Civil Rights Under Reagan (ICS Press, 1991).
-He currently serves on the editorial board of the Journal of Insurance Regulation, and has testified on numerous occasions before legislative and regulatory bodies.
+He is the author of "Dual Insurance Chartering: Potential Consequences" in The Future of Insurance Regulation (Brookings Press, 2009) and author of Civil Rights Under Reagan (ICS Press, 1991).
+Detlefsen represents NAMIC on the advisory board of the Insurance Research Council and serves on the board of directors of the Alabama Center for Insurance Information and Research.
+He is also on the editorial board of the Journal of Insurance Regulation, and has testified on numerous occasions before legislative and regulatory bodies.

 Detlefsen holds a Ph.D. in political science from the University of California, Berkeley, and a B.A. in political science from the University of Massachusetts, Amherst.
 He has served on the faculties of several colleges and universities, teaching courses in American government, constitutional law, and political theory.